wslyvh/show-up/packages/protocol/README.md

 Condition modules could be used independently (although it's not specifically designed that way and untested).

+**Mocks**

+The [Token](./contracts/mocks/Token.sol) contract is only used for mock and testing purposes of the `BasicToken` module.
+It is not a necessary contract or component of the protocol.

 ### Business logic and structure

 #### Actors